Stanford CS149 I 2023 I Lecture 5 - Performance Optimization I: Work Distribution and Scheduling

 spawn

 placed in front of a function call in Silk will invoke a function just like a normal function call, but the caller may continue executing asynchronously with the callee.
-(42m28s)
+(42m28s) - The keyword

 sync

-in Silk is a barrier for all spawn
+in Silk is a barrier for allspawn

-- Silk is a programming model that allows programmers to reveal work that can be done concurrently.
+functions that guarantees any spawned calls have completed and returned before continuing from the function.
+(43m45s) - Silk is a programming model that allows programmers to reveal work that can be done concurrently.
 (47m38s)

 - A valid implementation of Silk can ignore all